mpwillson/mal/myc/myc.md

 did not have trailing newline.
 In the end I amended the definition of load-file to place an extra newline after the slurp to protect the closing parenthesis of the do form.

+6. Step 7 (quoting) took me an age.
+It wasn't until I wrote supporting functions for access to list elements (first and second) and realised that handle_quasiquote should take a VAR as the argument, not a list element, that I got my head around it.